adonisjs/v6-docs/content/docs/reference/commands.md

 <dd>

 The `--api` flag is similar to the `--resource` flag.
-However, it does not define the `create` and the `edit` methods since these methods are used to display forms.
+However, it does not define the `create` and the `edit` methods since they are used to display forms.

 </dd>